 SD cards measure 32mm tall, 24mm wide, and 2.1 to 1.4 mm deep.

 Best Types of SD Cards For . . .

 Best SD Card Types for Cameras

 Not all cameras can work with all SD cards.
-Some quite old digital cameras, for exampe, can’t work with SDXC cards.
+Some quite old digital cameras, for exampe, are only compatible with SD and SDHC cards and won’t recognize SDXC cards.
 So always make sure in the camera’s specs or manual that SDXC is mentioned.
 And some cameras, of course, use different types of memory cards other than SD.

 Most current model cameras have a UHS-I SD card slot, but more high-end cameras are now starting to use UHS-II.